 The city is well-known for its music scenes, art, and food.
 It has even earned the name “The Live Music Capital of the World.”
 Austin is the fourth largest city in Texas, with a large number of people coming in daily.
 To understand why Austin was made the capital of Texas, the city’s history is vital.

 Know, why Austin is good for living: Check this post.

 Texas remained a part of Mexico until the year 1835.
 Anglo-American settlers resident in the region rebelled against the government in the struggle for their independence.
 The Republic of Texas became a sovereign country in 1836 after five months of a scuffle.

 In that year 1836, many sites served as temporary capitals in Texas:

 President Sam Houston relocated the capital to Houston.
 Unfortunately, Houston has become the fourth largest city in the whole of the United States.
 Mirabeau B. Lamar was elected the second President of Texas the following year.
-Using the powers vested on him, he asked the Texas Congress to find the perfect spot for a permanent capital.
+Using the powers vested in him, he asked the Texas Congress to find the perfect spot for permanent capital.

 President Lamar believed in westward expansion.
 He toured a scantily populated area in Central Texas and was impressed.
-The land was abundant with natural resources and beautiful landscape.
+The land was abundant with natural resources and beautiful landscapes.
 He also noticed that it was a prime location linking the roads to Santa Fe and San Antonio.
 He instructed the site-selection commission to buy 7,735 acres along the Colorado River.
 The small village of Waterloo was also bought.

 Waterloo was selected to become the new capital of Texas in place of Houston.
 It didn’t take long before the name of the city was changed to Austin.
 The change of name was in honor of the ‘’Father of Texas’’ Stephen F. Austin.
 He was also the first Secretary of State for the republic.